Building a Brand Online — From Zero to Recognition

 - Branded search (searching for the company name) has the highest conversion rate of all traffic sources — because the customer already knows and trusts you

 A brand is a battery.
 Every interaction — a blog post, a LinkedIn post, a conversation with a client, the look of your website — charges or drains it.
-After months and years of charging, you have an asset that works for you 24/7.
+With every client we work with on visibility, the same question eventually comes up: what's charging your brand battery right now, and what's draining it?
+After months and years of charging, you have an asset that works for you 24/7 — whether or not you happened to run an ad campaign that month.

 Foundation — Brand Positioning

-Before you design a logo, before you write your "about us," before you publish your first post — answer the fundamental questions:
+Before you design a logo, before you write your "about us," before you publish your first post — answer the fundamental questions.
+These are exactly the questions we start every branding project with:

 What Makes You Different?